Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Discussion and Conclusion

 \subsection{Practical Impact}

-This study examined three digital methods --- {Radial Clustering for Preference Based Subgroups}, {Human-in-the-loop MES}, and {ReadTheRoom} Deliberation --- implemented in two distinct participatory processes.
-While conducted on a relatively modest scale, these method offers innovative enhancements with broader implications.
+This study examined three digital methods---PCD, Human-in-the-loop MES, and ReadTheRoom Deliberation---implemented in two participatory processes.
+While conducted on a modest scale, these methods offer innovative enhancements with broader implications.

-First, Radial clustering facilitated the creation of small, evenly sized breakout groups during the deliberation phase of KK24.
-Differences in outcomes between deliberation rounds underscore the impact of varying group compositions on decision-making dynamics.
-This method aligns with the emphasis on bridging enclaves with the wider deliberative process \cite{sunstein2017}.

-Crucially, this approach demonstrates how Enclave Deliberation can be achieved without stereotyping or profiling citizens, relying solely on real preferences derived from online voting data.
-This aligns with \citet{abdullah2016}'s emphasis that enclaves should \enquote{represent marginalised perspectives or social locations rather than essentialised identities}.
-Such an approach avoids reductive assumptions about individuals' views based on their demographic characteristics, instead empowering disadvantaged groups to contribute autonomously and effectively to broader deliberations.
-Future research could examine the impact of this clustering approach on the quality and outcomes of deliberation in larger-scale settings.